metabase/metabase/docs/developers-guide/driver-changelog.md

   give drivers a chance to escape automatically generated aliases for joined Fields.
 This is no longer necessary, because `metabase.driver/escape-alias` is called on automatically generates aliases.
 Implement `metabase.driver/escape-alias` if you need to do something special.
+- `metabase.driver.sql-jdbc.sync.interface/syncable-schemas` has been deprecated in favor of `metabase.driver.sql-jdbc.sync.interface/filtered-syncable-schemas` (see above).
+The existing default implementation of `syncable-schemas` currently calls `filtered-syncable-schemas` (with `nil` filters, i.e. the filtering operation is actually a no-op), but it will eventually be removed.

 #### Removed Methods and Vars